Aetopia/Bedrock.Updater.Core/README.md

 ## Why?

 Bedrock Updater directly interacts with Microsoft Store endpoints to resolve & update app packages related to Minecraft: Bedrock Edition.
-Since these endpoints aren't suppose to public, a lot of code needs to be handwritten to interact with endpoints.
+Since these endpoints aren't suppose to public, a lot of code needs to be handwritten to interact with these endpoints.

 When packages need to be resolved, the endpoints require a list of non-leaf update IDs.
 These are used to determine what package versions to return.